-Children, the environment, and storytelling: a few simple words yet, when combined, can become a powerhouse for teaching children the importance of taking care of our planet.
+Children, the environment, and storytelling: a few simple words that, when combined, can become a powerhouse for teaching children the importance of taking care of our planet.

-As an author, ghostwriter and rewriter, and a member of several writing groups, I’ve come to a realization.
-We, as a community, have a responsibility to advocate for the incorporation of environmentally friendly conservation tidbits into our storytelling.
+As an author, ghostwriter, rewriter, and member of several writing groups, I’ve come to a realization.
+We, as a community, have a responsibility to advocate for incorporating environmentally friendly conservation tidbits into our storytelling.
 Yet, I’ve noticed a gap.
 Why aren’t more of us taking up this cause?

-Writers have the perfect format for teaching and molding children and the perfect opportunity.
+Writers have the perfect format for teaching and molding children, and the perfect opportunity to do so.

 Suppose young children are afforded reading material that paints a picture of the benefits and consequences of conservation in simple and entertaining stories.
 What better way to instill a sense that they can be part of the solution and help protect our environment?

-If those same children, while growing up, continue to read fiction and non-fiction stories that mention conservation and our environment, how much more will it have an impact on them and become a part of their lives?
+If those same children, as they grow up, continue to read fiction and non-fiction stories that mention conservation and our environment, how much more will it impact them and become part of their lives?

 While most authors may not want to devote their time to writing books about the environment, just a sentence or scene woven into a story will certainly have an effect.
 It can be a subtle mention.